shredtechular/pocketworks.github.io/_posts/blog/2014-07-01-announcing-git2pdf.md

 ---
-title: 3 ways Apple is helping businesses in 2016
+title: Pocketworks - Mobile solutions for sales
-date: 2014-07-01 00:00:00 Z
+date: 2014-06-28 00:00:00 Z
 layout: blog
 type: Blog
-description: Pocketworks offer advice, design and development around the implementation of apps for business.
+author: Tobin Harris
+description: Pocketworks - Mobile solutions for sales
 grid-title: 'Git2Pdf: Scrum and Kanban cards on the wall'
-image: git2pdf-thumb.jpg
+blog-title: 'git2pdf - get your GitHub issues on the wall'
+blog-image: /images/git2pdf/git2pdf-printed.jpg
 ---

 *WARNING: This post is for geeks and technical folk*